-Verizon Communications, Inc. has an organizational structure that facilitates and accounts for business growth and expansion.
-This corporate structure is a result of adjustments or reforms to address changing demand and technologies in the telecommunications market and the information and communications technology industry.
-A firm’s organizational structure or corporate structure determines the interactions among employees and workgroups, based on the design, system and composition of the organization.
-Verizon’s corporate structure is based on the nature of the business.
-For example, the operations of Verizon Wireless and Oath are parts of different divisions that characterize the structural system of the business.
+Verizon Communications Inc. has an organizational structure that facilitates and accounts for business growth and expansion of services.
+This corporate structure is a result of adjustments or reforms to address telecommunications market demand and information and communications technologies.
+The company’s organizational structure or corporate structure determines the interactions among employees and workgroups, based on the design, system, and composition of the organization.
+Verizon’s corporate structure is based on the nature of the business, as represented in the structural divisions.
 The current structural features of the business reflect expansion efforts, including the acquisition of firms.
-The current organizational structure of the company indicates shifts in the significance, revenue contributions, and profit contributions of various operations, including those of subsidiaries, such as the operations of Verizon Wireless in the wireless telecommunications services market.
+Verizon’s current organizational structure indicates shifts in the significance, revenue contributions, and profit contributions of operations and subsidiaries in the telecommunications industry.

-Business managers develop the corporate structure of Verizon Communications, Inc. to address the rapid changes in the telecommunications market and mass media market, as well as the advancement of technologies in the information and communications technology industry.
-For example, the structural characteristic of operations-based divisions are established and emphasized to consider the current and future expansion of the business.
-While established and stable business operations like those of Verizon Wireless remain significant, changes are implemented in the organizational structure to ensure the relevance of the company’s operations to market demand and related opportunities.
-Verizon’s corporate structure continues to evolve as the industry and market change over time.
+The corporate structure of Verizon Communications Inc. addresses changes in telecommunications, mass media, and information and communications technology.
+As a structural characteristic, customer-based divisions are established to consider the current and future expansion of the business.
+Verizon’s wireless services and other business operations remain the focus, but changes are implemented in the organizational structure to achieve strategic goals based on Verizon’s mission statement and vision statement.
+The company’s corporate structure continues to evolve as the telecommunications industry changes over time.

-Verizon Communications, Inc. has an operations-based divisional organizational structure.
-This structure is a result of the company’s restructuring for business expansion.
-The new corporate structure is designed to enable the business to easily implement new operations resulting from new opportunities in the information and communications technology and services industry, especially in the United States.
-For example, the same structural division can support the managerial needs of Verizon Wireless and related operations in the telecommunications market, including new ones.
-In this regard, the following characteristics define Verizon’s organizational structure:
+Verizon has a customer-based divisional organizational structure.
+This company structure is a result of restructuring for business focus and growth.
+The current corporate structure is designed to enable the business to satisfy the managerial needs of structural divisions and the expectations of target customers in the telecommunications market.
+The following characteristics define Verizon’s organizational structure: